catmando/LocoRuby/README.md

 ##Features##

-* Simple to setup:  Only requirement is that the local machine is running the LocoRuby.exe, and include ruby_local.js
+* Simple to setup:  Run LocoRuby.exe on the local machine, and include ruby_local.js in your web page.
-* Runs in the browser, write normal HTML / Javascript
+* Runs in the browser, write normal HTML / Javascript to create the client GUI.
 * Add `<script type="text/ruby">` blocks to your pages, and then execute `local_ruby_eval(....)` from javascript
 * Tested in Windows XP and 7 (testing on Vista would be appreciated!)
-* Includes Ruby Debug and Logger for debugging and logging
+* Includes Ruby Debug and Logger for debugging and logging.
-* Includes auto-gui gem to easily drive windows applications
+* Includes auto-gui gem to easily drive windows applications.
-* Includes FxRuby gem for creating local GUIs (or just use the browser)
+* Includes FxRuby gem for creating local complex GUIs.
-* Extra security (let me know if you see any holes, or ways to improve)
+* Extra security checking option available. (let me know if you see any holes, or ways to improve)

 ##Sample Uses##